-The Call For Proposals is open!
+The Call for Proposals is open!

 Still not sure about the details your proposal?
-No worries :-) After submitting your proposal, you will receive a confirmation email with a link on which you can return to your proposal and make changes.
-You can reach to us via email and we can discuss the topic you have chosen and also the abstract.
+No worries :-) After submitting your proposal, you will receive a confirmation email with a link with which you can return to your proposal and make changes.
+You can reach out to us via email and we can discuss the topic you have chosen and also the abstract.
 If you need mentoring we'd love to help, just ask.

 Do you know about a speaker that would be a good fit for our conference?
 Let us know: firstname.lastname@example.org